Cacti/plugin_servcheck/README.md

 MQTT is only plaintext.
 You can specify username and password.
 MQTT test waits for the first messase from a given topic or for any message if the topic has not been specified.

+For SFTP, SCP or remote command you can use SSH key.

 Do not test other servers without permission!